lucascorrea/SCFacebook/README.markdown

 Getting Started
 =================

-Now we need to copy the 'SCFacebook.h 'SCFacebook.m for your project.
+Now we need to copy the `SCFacebook.h` `SCFacebook.m` for your project.

-In the class 'SCFacebook.h need to add your 'kAppId Facebook as example:
+In the class `SCFacebook.h` need to add your `kAppId` Facebook as example:

 	#import "Facebook.h"
 	#define kAppId @"140422319335414"

 	@interface SCFacebook : NSObject <FBSessionDelegate, FBRequestDelegate, FBDialogDelegate>{

-Once you have set up the 'URL Scheme as image below:
+Once you have set up the `URL Scheme` as image below:

 [![]( Https://developers.facebook.com/attachment/ios_config.png)]

-Now in its' 'AppDelegate need to add two methods
+Now in it's `AppDelegate` need to add two methods

 	#import "SCFacebook.h"
 	@implementation AppDelegate